 - Finalise a fish recovery plan for the reach, outlining priority actions to address flows, habitat, and connectivity, to recover key native fish species over a 10–15-year timeframe.

 - Initiate further captive breeding programs for southern pygmy perch and southern purple spotted gudgeon.

 - Working with land managers, Traditional Owners, and community groups to enhance habitat at 6-8 wetlands (through fencing, habitat restoration, alien fish control).
 Reintroduce threatened and locally extinct floodplain specialist fish such as southern pygmy perch, southern purple spotted gudgeon, and freshwater catfish into these improved habitats.

 - Development of an eDNA probe for flat-headed galaxias and a citizen science eDNA collection project to map the current distribution of the species.

 Working with community:

 There will be a number of activities with key stakeholders relationships in the Mid-Murray Floodplain region to provide on-ground coordination and information sharing across fisheries-related activities.

 Meet the coordinator: Peter Rose

 Peter Rose is freshwater ecologist and Project Manager for North Central CMA’s Native Fish Recovery Plan-Gunbower and lower Loddon.

-The Native Fish Recovery Strategy will supplement and build on existing knowledge, generated under the previous Native Fish Strategy (2203-2013) and will be implemented collaboratively with Basin state governments, First Nations and the wider community.
-Its development will be delivered concurrently with the implementation of high-priority implementation activities including the Mid-Murray Floodplains Recovery Reach and the Native fish emergency response plan.
+The Native Fish Recovery Strategy will supplement and build on existing knowledge, generated under the previous native fish strategy and will be implemented collaboratively with Basin state governments, First Nations and the wider community.
+It’s development will be delivered concurrently with the implementation of high-priority implementation activities including the Lower Darling Fish Monitoring and Engagement program and the Native fish emergency response plan.